Aurora-yzj/openwrt-selinux-policy/README.md

 accessible with the `https://` protocol.
 You can for example use GitLab or Github for this but we'll use Github in this example.

-* Create a new `selinux-policy-myfork` empty repository on Github
+* Create a new `selinux-policy-myfork` empty repository on Github.

 ## Forking selinux-policy

 I created an new empty `doverride/selinux-policy-myfork.git` repository on Github.
-I will clone this and then I will also clone the upstream `selinux-policy`, simply consolidate the two, and push "myfork" to Github.
+I will clone this and then I will also clone the upstream `selinux-policy`, simply consolidate the two, and push `selinux-policy-myfork` to Github.
 ```
 [kcinimod@brutus openwrt]$ cd ~
 [kcinimod@brutus ~]$ git clone git@github.com:doverride/selinux-policy-myfork.git